Ever thought about how the benefits of contactless compare to traditional chip and PIN?

 3. Customer satisfaction — with the incredibly fast adoption of contactless payment, more and more customers are treating it as the norm.
 If you don't meet customers' expectations for faster, more convenient payment options, you could lose their business.
 According to a report by Smart Card Alliance, the ease, speed, and convenience to consumers of paying at a merchant location accepting contactless payment makes them more likely to return to that merchant.

 4. Secure transactions — above all else, contactless technology is secure and performs impressively when it comes to fraud.
 Fraud losses on contactless cards in the UK remain consistently low and, according to the Smart Payment Association, represent just 0.02% of all card fraud.
-Payment terminals, such as Payzone’s countertop machine, uses the latest PCI DSS compliant technology.
+Payment terminals, such as Payzone’s range of card machines, uses the latest PCI DSS compliant technology.

 5. Better sales, more often — customers who use contactless spend more than those who pay with cash, so offering contactless payments could increase the overall value and frequency of purchases per customer.